scottlaird/ups-shutdown-for-andino/README.md

 ### Disclaimer

-Disclaimer: This is not an officially supported Google product.
+This is not an officially supported Google product.